On November 13th Jeff Bezos announced Amazon’s HQ2 is coming to the National Landing. The location choice: Northern Virginia.

 Buy a Home in Fairfax

 Now is the time to buy a home in Fairfax.
 As we discussed above, the growing investment from big business and government agencies will continue to fuel an already healthy housing economy.

 Buying a home in the Northern Virginia area is a substantial investment in the future, which lies in the palms of technology.

 A bustling city with a growing economy- check.

-Tons of job opportunity- check.
+Tons of job opportunities- check.

 A million things to do in the greatest city in America (aka the Nation’s Capital)- check.